 Formats such as journal articles and conference papers resulting from research should be submitted to the UH Institutional Repository.

 There is a 4GB limit for any file uploaded to the UH Dataverse Repository and 10GB limit for any project.

 Items may only be deposited by faculty, staff, students, or delegated agents of University of Houston (UH) with a valid CougarNet account.

 The validity and authenticity of the content of submissions is the sole responsibility of the depositor.

-Any copyright violations are entirely the responsibility of the authors/depositors.
-If the repository receives proof of copyright violation, the relevant item will be removed immediately.
+No sensitive data or data with personally identifiable information is accepted to the repository.
+Any confidentiality, intellectual property, or copyright violations are entirely the responsibility of the authors/depositors.
+If the repository uncovers a violation of confidentiality, intellectual property or copyright, the relevant item will be removed immediately.

 Texas Data Repository provides basic, bit-level preservation through fixity checks and secure backup of deposited content for a minimum period of ten years after it is deposited.

 Long-term preservation of Texas Data Repository content, beyond the ten-year retention period, is subject to the Texas Digital Library’s selection criteria, appraisal of the content, and budgetary and technical support of resources.
 Selection criteria priorities includes:

 Stand-alone data publications with high research value